psas/avionics-cad/av4/rocketnet-hub/documentation/mfg-and-test-log.md

 - DONE: Get MII interface to work
 - NA: Load KSZ8999 registers from STM32

+## Summarized Issue List

+- **Manufacturing/assembly Issues**
+   - TODO: Populate "R21-17".
+   - LED9 was reversed.
+   - J22 should be an actual micro JTAG header with plastic shield.
+   - Wrong RGB LED was purchased and installed.
+   - LED9, LED5, LED1 were placed backwards.
+   - Q1,Q9 (NTR4101) were not stuffed.
+   - Added C52 except C52 is a 10uF 25V Y5V
+- **Design Issues that require modications to the board**
+   - TODO: Remove R14 from board and schematic.
+   - TODO: Connect VBAT to Vdd with a 100 nF bypass cap.
+   - TODO: Replace U6 LDO with an SPS
+   - TODO: Turn R18 into a divider to the system voltage for STM32 system voltage monitoring.
+   - Grounded TP39 (`ETH_MII_RX_ER`) using mod wire.
+   - Remove R10 on CFGMODE so the KSZ boots to its default settings
+   - Port 8 !EN and !FLT are not connected to the STM32.
+- **Design Issues that require changes to component values**
+   - TODO: R137 to 71.5 Kohm
+   - TODO: C104 is spec'd as 22μF 1206 but is a 2.2 uF 0603.
+- **Design Issues that should be fixed in the next design iteration (TODOs)**
+   - Fix "R21-17" part number.
+   - Add anti-aliasing filter to BQ24725 IOUT.
+   - KSZ8999 link LEDs should be run off of 2.1V so they don't bleed 3.3V quiescent current into the KSZ.
+   - Add EEPROM to an I2C bus so we can store critical state variables there.
+   - BQ24725 VCC needs 10Ω + 1μF inrush limiter.
+   - Give STM32 the ability to read the system battery and/or system voltage if BQ3060 board is not available.
+   - PA8/MCO1 can't be used as the synchronization clock source, switch to a different pin.
+   - J10 STM32 RX/TX should be reversed, and a different, shielded, more robust connector should be chosen.
+   - This board should be brought up to the date with the node6 board; e.g., adding serial EEPROM off I2C for critical state info.

+## 2013-09-27

+- R14 isn't really necessary.
+In a flight environment, all nodes will be heard from within 300 s so internal aging of the source address (SA) doesn't matter.
+- "R21-17" was not populated by SC.
+Probably because of the weird part number?

 ## 2013-09-22

+- Firmware: PA8/MCO1 was putting a 15 MHz (?) clock into the LTM which was totally screwing it up and causing all sorts of terrible noise on the 3.3V line.
+We fixed that (made it GPIO, pulled it to ground) and everything works great, including SMBus communication to the BQ24725.

+## 2013-09-22

-- FIXME: VBAT should be connected to Vdd with a 100 nF bypass cap (page 90 of reference manual).
+- VBAT should be connected to Vdd with a 100 nF bypass cap (page 90 of reference manual).

 ## 2013-09-16

-- FIXME: Should change R137 to 71.5 Kohm to get a better ACOK range (see component selection notes)
+- Should change R137 to 71.5 Kohm to get a better ACOK range (see component selection notes)
-- TODO: Probably add a anti-aliasing filter (active, or possibly passive), to IOUT.
+- Probably add a anti-aliasing filter (active, or possibly passive), to IOUT.
-- FIXME: C104 is specified as 22μF 1206 in component selection notes but in the schematic is a 2.2 uF 0603.
+- C104 is specified as 22μF 1206 in component selection notes but in the schematic is a 2.2 uF 0603.
-- FIXME: Just discovered U6, the 2.1 V LDO, is burning 1W of power at max KSZ load.
+- Just discovered U6, the 2.1 V LDO, is burning 1W of power at max KSZ load.
 OMFG.
 This needs to be replaced with a SPS.
 See component notes for more details, including possible replacement.
-- FIXME: It's pretty clear that the link light LEDs should be powered off of the 2.1 V supply, not the 3.3 V supply, to minimize quiescent current.
+- It's pretty clear that the link light LEDs should be powered off of the 2.1 V supply, not the 3.3 V supply, to minimize quiescent current.
-- FIXME: On BQ24725, VCC needs an inrush limiter: according to datasheet, "Use 10Ω resistor and 1μF capacitor to ground as low pass filter to limit inrush current."
+- On BQ24725, VCC needs an inrush limiter: according to datasheet, "Use 10Ω resistor and 1μF capacitor to ground as low pass filter to limit inrush current."
 Could this be the cause of some of the old APS BQ failures?
-- FIXME: There's no way for the RNH to read the battery voltage.
+- There's no way for the RNH to read the battery voltage.
 While the BQ3060 will eventually be able to do this, it's stupid that the RNH can't do this.
 There turns out to be a very easy way to do this: Turn R18 current pulls down one of the MAX4734's CH1 input since it's otherwise a NC.
 Simply turn this into a divider to the system voltage.
 Don't use the battery voltage, since its farther away and not as protected.

 ## 2013-09-10